leesharma/physics-ai-reading-group/index.md

 ## Meeting Details

-Our last meeting of the semester will be **5-6pm** on **Thursday, December 9, 2021** at **Board & Brew (near campus)**.
-Meetings will resume in the spring!

-Our fall meeting schedule is alternating Thursdays, 5-6pm in IRB 4137.
+We're done for the semester—stay tuned for our Spring 2022 schedule in January!

 You can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).

+## Spring 2022 Schedule TBD

 ## Fall 2021 Schedule